7frank/ai-ui-playground/tools/huggingface-k8s-dockerizer/README.md

   - https://huggingface.co/spaces/7Frank/deep-learning-for-coders-lesson-2?logs=build
 - get codellama up and running and connect service to langflow
 - diffusers-unofficial-sdxl-turbo-i2i-t2i will only run on gpu resources (fiddle with k8s deployment to find correct settings)
+- try to merge functionality of localai k8s setup with "hub" templates

 ### deploy your own LLMs